reilabs/hieratika/docs/ALU Design.md

 Each function will follow the semantics of its LLVM IR counterpart.
 This requires:

-- accepting the same number of arguments, of the same type and in the same order as the original operation's operands,
+- accepting the same number of arguments in the same order as the original operation's operands and of at least the same width,
-- returning the same number or values, of the same type and in the same order as the original operation,
+- returning the same number or values in the same order as the original operation and of at least the same width,
 - implementing the exact semantics as expected by LLVM.

 As an example, for the `sub` instruction, our polyfill operating on `i8` operands must:

-- accept exactly two `i8` operands,
+- accept exactly two operands,
+- the operands must be guaranteed to contain values that fit in `i8`,
 - the operands must be in the same order, i.e. for `sub %a, %b` our polyfill `__llvm_sub_i8_i8` must accept `a` and `b` in the same order,
 - as `sub %a, %b` performs the `a-b` subtraction, our polyfill must not perform `b-a` instead and